Crave (streaming service): History and distribution

-Merger with Bell Media pay services
+Merger with Bell Media premium services (2018–2025)

-In October 2018, a Rogers Cable service bulletin stated that beginning in November, subscribers to The Movie Network would begin to receive CraveTV as part of their service.
+In October 2018, a Rogers Cable service bulletin stated that beginning in November, subscribers to The Movie Network (TMN) would begin to receive CraveTV as part of their service.

-On November 1, 2018, Bell announced that CraveTV had merged with The Movie Network, with both services being renamed Crave (and the combined services promoted as "The All-New Crave").
-Under the service's new structure, TMN linear subscribers additionally receive access to CraveTV's library as part of their service, and Crave's OTT service added a $19.98 "Crave + Movies + HBO" tier that adds access to TMN's film library and programming, including first-run HBO programming.
-The existing CraveTV service without films or current HBO programming remains available, at its existing $9.99 direct-to-consumer price.
-Distribution of the basic Crave service through service providers (in some cases at a lower price) also continues, now including additional providers such as Rogers Cable.
+On November 1, 2018, Bell announced that CraveTV had merged with TMN as Crave (with the combined service initially promoted as "the all-new Crave").
+Under the service's new structure, Crave introduced a $19.98 "Crave + Movies + HBO" tier that added access to TMN's content, including its film library, first-run HBO programming, and live streaming of the Crave and HBO Canada linear channels.
+The TMN Go apps would be replaced by those of Crave, with subscribers receiving access to Crave at no additional charge via TV Everywhere authentication.
+The existing CraveTV service without films or current HBO programming became Crave's entry-level plan, and remained available at its existing $9.99 direct-to-consumer price.
+Distribution of the basic Crave service through service providers (in some cases at a lower price) also continued, now including additional providers such as Rogers Cable.
 Bell Media head Randy Lennox cited increasing competition with Netflix as a basis for the decision.
-The following spring, a Canadian version of Starz (newly renamed from TMN Encore) was launched on the platform as a further add-on, with a direct-to-consumer monthly price of $5.99.
+The following spring, a Canadian version of Starz (which replaced TMN Encore on linear television) was launched on the Crave platform as an add-on, with a direct-to-consumer monthly price of $5.99.